mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 Before a dataset can be made public, it needs to go through data review according to our [data publishing process](https://wiki.mozilla.org/Data_Publishing#Dataset_Publishing_Process_2).
 This means filing a bug, answering a few questions, and then finding a [data steward](https://wiki.mozilla.org/Firefox/Data_Collection) to review your proposal.

-The dataset we're using in this example is very simple and straightforward and doesn't have any particularly sensitive data, so the data review is very simple.
+The dataset we're using in this example is very simple and straightforward and does not have any particularly sensitive data, so the data review is very simple.
 You can see the full details in [bug 1691105](https://bugzilla.mozilla.org/show_bug.cgi?id=1691105).

 ## Create a Pull Request